downarowiczd/timkaechele.github.io/_posts/2015-05-31-the-case-against-java-as-a-first-programming-language.markdown

 of an ".each" loop in ruby, you can still use the universally accepted old- school imperative way with a for loop to iterate over an array, yet modern tools like a REPL help to get instant feedback without the need of an heavy-weight IDE.

-But after grasping a first glance at how to write simple programs and what object oriented programming is about, it is easy to adapt the mind to a statically typed language like Java.
+After grasping a first glance at how to write simple programs and what object oriented programming is about, it is easy to adapt the mind to a statically typed language like Java.
 Students are now familiar with the fundamental concepts of programming and after a while they will figure out